namdeirf/KubeArmor/CONTRIBUTING.md

 Last but not the least, contributions are not necessarily in the form of code changes.
 Kubearmor community can benefit for contributions such as:
 1. [Policy-Templates](https://github.com/kubearmor/policy-templates): Users are welcome to contribute policy-templates for their workloads.
 The worloads have to be generic enough such that it benefits the wider community.
 For e.g., if someone brings up a system policy restricting access of nginx process that would be useful in multiple scenarios and for wider community then coming up with a policy-template that is specific to your proprietary application.
-2. Blogs
+2. Blogs<br>
-   a. explaining feature use (KVMService, Event Auditor, Visibility etc)
+   a. explaining feature use (KVMService, Event Auditor, Visibility etc)<br>
    b.
-How to use Kubearmor to protect your workload?
+How to use KubeArmor to protect your workload?
 Specific use-cases you may have.
-Please do not shy away from getting as technical as you can.
+Please do not shy away from getting as technical as you can.<br>
-   c. ... put your topic of interest here ...
+   c. ... put your topic of interest here ...<br>
 3. Feedback to the community.
-Just helping advance any discussion on kubearmor slack, community meetings, office hours will make a big difference.
+Just helping advance any discussion on KubeArmor Slack, Community meetings, office hours will make a big difference.
-4. Talking about Kubearmor in meetups.
-We would certainly encourage users or devs of kubearmor to talk about it in open/closed forums.
-Community can help with logistics such as compiling/feedback on slide-decks, technical diagrams etc.
+4. Talking about Kubearmor at developer meetups.
+We would certainly encourage users or devs of KubeArmor to talk about it in open/closed forums.
+Please reach out to us so we can help with logistics such as compiling/feedback on slide-decks, technical diagrams etc.